Meet the cast of Netflix’s Sex Education season two

 Who’s Lily?
 Lily is a sex-obsessed pupil at Moordale who writes alien-based erotica and briefly tried to have intercourse with Otis in season one.

 What else has Tanya Reynolds been in?
-Reynolds has appeared in a single episode every of Outlander and Dying in Paradise, in addition to having a lead position in Sky One collection Scrumptious.
+Reynolds has appeared in a single episode every of Outlander and Loss of life in Paradise, in addition to having a lead function in Sky One sequence Scrumptious.
 She is going to play Mrs. Elton within the upcoming movie adaptation of Emma.

 Patricia Allison performs Ola Nyman